This Strawberry Cherry Slab Pie layers juicy summer fruit between a buttery, flaky double crust for an easy-to-serve dessert made for a crowd.

 To Make the Pastry:

-- Add the flour, cornstarch and salt to the bowl of a large food processor.
+- In the bowl of a large food processor, combine the flour, cornstarch, and salt.
 Pulse until combined.

 Make the Filling:

-- In a large bowl, combine cherries, strawberries, sugar, salt, cornstarch, lemon juice, and almond extract.
-Macerate until the sugar and cornstarch have dissolved.
+- In a large bowl, combine the cherries, strawberries, sugar, salt, cornstarch, lemon juice, and almond extract.
+Let the mixture sit until most of the sugar has dissolved.

 Assemble and Bake:

-- Roll out the 2nd dough disk to an 12"x16" rectangle.
-Cut strips to make a lattice top or roll out the dough to make a double crust.
+- Roll out the second piece of dough into a 12x16-inch rectangle.
+Cut into strips for a lattice top, or leave whole for a double crust.

-- Brush the crust with an egg wash and sprinkle with coarse sugar, if desired.
+- Brush the crust with egg wash and sprinkle with coarse sugar, if desired.

-- Place the jelly roll pan on top of another sheet pan (to catch any drippings) and bake in the preheated 425º oven on the lower rack until the crust is golden and the filling is bubbly throughout about 45 to 50 minutes.
-If the crust is browning too much at any point, lightly cover with foil.
+- Place the jelly roll pan on the larger rimmed baking sheet to catch any drips.
+Bake on the lower rack until the crust is golden brown, and the filling is bubbling throughout, about 45 to 50 minutes.
+If the crust is browning too quickly, loosely cover it with foil.

 Notes